Perl and Its Community

 Eric Wilhelm's tutorial on configuring CPAN.pm http://learnperl.scratchcomputing.com/tutorials/configuration/ includes a great troubleshooting section.

-If your operating system provides its own Perl installation, that version may be out of date or it may have its own dependencies on specific versions of CPAN distributions.
+If your operating system provides its own Perl installation, it may be out of date or depend on specific versions of CPAN distributions.
 Serious Perl developers often construct virtual walls between the system Perl and their development Perl installations.
 Several projects help to make this possible.

-App::cpanminus is a newer CPAN client with goals of speed, simplicity, and zero configuration.
+App::cpanminus CPAN client is fast and simple and needs no configuration.
 Install it with

 cpan App::cpanminus, or: